Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 ## may 31
 worked on dig function recursion but the cases don't work alll the time. tried troubleshooting and making it work properly

+## June 1
+worked on dig function again. created an easy way to tell when your flag is on and started messing with flag remover

 ## Alena Chen

 ### May 22